videogamerm/Journal_Note/README.md

 # Journal_Note
-You Need Python3, pygame, and ruby,and terminal Downlaod version .tar.gz or .zip.
+You Need Python3, pygame,and terminal
+Downlaod version .tar.gz or .zip.
 Run by Doing ./run.sh on linux,
 # ****please tell me if there are any issues!!****